gskinner/flutter_animate/README.md

 A performant library that makes it simple to add almost any kind of animated effect in Flutter.

-1. Pre-built effects, like fade, scale, slide, align, flip, blur, shake, shimmer, shadows, crossfades, follow path, and color effects (saturation, color, and tint)
+1. Pre-built effects like fade, scale, slide, align, flip, blur, shake, shimmer, shadows, crossfades, follow path, and color effects (saturation, color, and tint)
 2. Easy custom effects and simplified animated builders